 His writing has been published in two volumes of the Directory of World Cinema (Intellect Books), and in journals such as Overland, Kill Your Darlings, Screening the Past and Senses of Cinema.
 In 2013 Josh received the Ivan Hutchinson Award for Writing on Australian Film by the Australian Film Critics Association (AFCA).

 Josh is also the former co-host of the long-running Triple R (102.7 FM) film show Plato’s Cave, and was the resident film critic on the Drive program with Rafael Epstein on ABC Melbourne.
 He currently works for the Melbourne International Film Festival as an education specialist within the MIFF Schools program.

-I have a diverse teaching and research background encompassing cinema and various forms of media, cultural studies, philosophy, politics and gender studies that I bring to my role as an education specialist.
+I have a diverse teaching and research background encompassing cinema, media, cultural studies, philosophy, politics and gender studies that I bring to my role as an education specialist.

 Josh gave an excellent presentation.
 He tailored the material to our needs and spoke with conviction and authority.
 Students saw his insights as fascinating and background knowledge as impressive.